RajkumarAute/RajkumarAute/readme.md

 | _Server Administrator | **DevOps, AWS Cloud Architect Lead**_ | <font size="1">11 May 2020 - 23 Nov 2020.</font>
 * Kubernetes, AWS EKS, ECS, and Docker used to build containerized infra and Terraform used to build AWS infra.
 * Built and automated the process using CI/CD, Git, Jenkins and buddy.works.
-* Addressed L3 production issues on AWS as well as L1 on Azure.
+* Addressed L3 production issues and security concerns on AWS as well as L1 on Azure.
 * Contributed to Hosted webapp on Cloud and Virtual web hosting.

 > ### <img width="" height="18" src="./image/lera.png"> [Lera Technologies](http://www.lera.us){:target="_blank"} ~ Hyderabad